minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 You must have network access and log in credentials with correct permissions to all deployments to set up multi-site active-active bucket replication.

-You can access the deployments by logging in to the :ref:`MinIO Console <minio-console>` for each deployment or by installing :mc:`mc` and using the command line.
+You can access the deployments by installing :mc:`mc` and using the command line.

-If using the command line, use the :mc:`mc alias set` command to create an alias for each MinIO deployment.
+Use the :mc:`mc alias set` command to create an alias for each MinIO deployment.

 Alias creation requires specifying an access key for a user on the deployment.
 This user **must** have permission to create and manage users and policies on the deployment.